I just finished reading Steve Jobs by Walter Isaacson.

 - What obstacles?
 Issaacson writes a lot about Jobs’s “reality distortion field.”
 Jobs certainly set unrealistic goals at times – almost always.
 However, it was that shooting for the impossible, and ignoring limitations that made him and his team at Apple do groundbreaking things, and make a “dent in the world.”

 Have you read the book?
 What did you learn.
-Let me know in the comments or on Twitter.
+Let me know.

 Image courtesy of Amazon.com.